top of page

 • Extends care to nearby seniors less able to afford it

-• Trains, maintains and increases local caregiving resources
+• Trains, maintains, and increases local caregiving resources

 • Establishes ongoing care properties in local communities